SpurgeonPrakash/images-for-carousel-ui/README.md

-# React Spin 3D Carousel 🎠
+# React Spin Carousel 3D 🎠

 ![Carousel Demo](https:example.com/demo.gif) _Replace with your actual demo GIF_

-A highly customizable 3D spinning carousel component for React with smooth animations and multiple display modes.
-Perfect for showcasing portfolios, products, or image galleries.
+The **React Spin Carousel 3D** is a highly customizable 3D carousel component for React.
+It allows you to display a collection of items in a visually appealing 3D carousel with smooth transitions and interactive controls.
+The component supports auto-play, custom radio buttons, smooth animations and multiple display modes("card", "image").
+Perfect for showcasing portfolios, products, or image galleries and many more :).

 ## 📦 Installation